mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 TODO: Photo

-For short power outages, the battery keeps my systems online.
+For short power outages, the battery saves me from any downtime.
 For extended outages, the battery gives me enough time to gracefully shutdown my systems to avoid data loss.

 The downside of the battery backup is that it added a lot of cabling to my office.
 My desktop, servers, and router were all in different corners of my office, so big, unsightly power cables had to run all around my office to connect those components to the UPS.

 ### How much time do you need for a graceful shutdown?

-For extended power outages, you'll need enough time to shut down your systems gracefully before they exhaust your UPS' battery.
+For extended power outages, you'll need enough time to shut down your systems before they exhaust your UPS' battery.
 The amount of time you need depends on the size of your UPS' battery and the power draw of the systems attached to it.

 I theoretically could have used my Kill-A-Watt to measure the wattage of each of my devices during normal operation and then used that to find a battery.
 I was too lazy for that level of rigor, so I estimated based on metrics from my previous UPS.